itchio/wharf/README.md

 #### Signatures

-A signature is a TLC tree along with a set of `rolling hash + md5 hash` for each block of each
+A signature is a TLC tree along with a set of `rolling hash + md5 hash` for each block of 64kb.

+Signatures are used both to check the integrity of all files, and to compute a patch from a version to the next.

 ## Hacking on wharf

-wharf is a pretty typical golang project, all its dependencies are open-source, it even has a few tests!
+wharf is a pretty typical golang project, all its dependencies are open-source, it even has a few tests.

 ### Regenerating protobuf code